Check the best skills to put on a CV. See good examples and learn what key skills for a CV are.

 - How to find the hiring manager’s contact details and apply directly, instead of using job boards.

-- Everything you need to know about CV email etiquette.
+- Everything you need to know about what to write in an email for sending a CV.

 For starters, take a look at this sample CV email:

-Sample CV Email You Can Copy & Use
+Sample Email for Sending a CV You Can Copy & Use

 Subject line: Senior Customer Service Representative Seeks Customer Service Team Lead Position with XYZ (Job ID #888701)